tanveer-hussain/EfficientSOD/README.md

 ![The proposed DDNet schematic diagram](https://github.com/tanveer-hussain/EfficientSOD/blob/main/Figures/Framework-V1.png)

 ## Requirements and how to run?
-For the trained models and high-resolution images, please visit https://drive.google.com/drive/folders/1aigSE0nLKfYlAbl9CIk4mSpCxneS2fUw?usp=sharing
+For the trained models and high-resolution images, please visit: https://drive.google.com/drive/folders/1aigSE0nLKfYlAbl9CIk4mSpCxneS2fUw?usp=sharing

 Make a folder TrainedModels in the same repository and download the pretrained DDNet weights and model from the above link^.